DarrenJAN/school-notes/3b/cs-486-notes.md

+- Note: node consistency

+  - A single variable is node consistent if all of the values in the variable's domain satisfy the variable's unary constraints

 - filtering: **arc consistency**

   - forward checking propagates information from assigned to unassigned variables, but it cannot detect all future failures early
   - run a pre-processing step to get consistency across variables
   - arc: directed edge
-  - give domains D1, D2 an arc is consistent if for all x in D1 there is a y in D2 such that x and y are consistent with the given constraints
+  - Given domains D1, D2 an arc is consistent if for all x in D1 there is a y in D2 such that x and y are consistent with the given constraints

   ```mermaid
   graph LR;